jingfei-x/AI-and-Big-Data-Project-Hate-Speech-/README.md

 # AI and-Big Data Project -- Hate Speech Detection
 ![hate speech](http://www.unz.com/wp-content/uploads/2017/10/shutterstock_712486300.jpg)

+**WARNING:**
+*The data, lexicons, and notebooks all contain content that is racist, sexist, homophobic, and offensive in many other ways.*

+For better visualization/**brief summary** of the project, you may look at our [Google Slides](https://drive.google.com/file/d/1ZYdkOrVsBld5lvz3K6pfUXcrPHd8q45z/view?usp=sharing).

+## Objective :
 The aim of this project is to detect hate speech and offensive speech from normal sayings on social media.
-**WARNING:**
-The data, lexicons, and notebooks all contain content that is racist, sexist, homophobic, and offensive in many other ways.

 ## Dataset :
 The model is built based on 3 sets of data collected from Twitter and Gab, an American alt-tech social networking service known for its far-right userbase to diversify the samples and to encounter the unbalanced dataset.